-Orange trees are best grown indoors in the UK and should be planted in a large pot filled with free-draining compost and rich organic matter.
+When growing oranges in the UK, it's best to keep them indoors.
+Plant in a large pot filled with free-draining compost and rich organic matter.
 They suit a well-lit area with good air ventilation.
-Smaller trees can be grown on windowsills
+Smaller trees can be grown on windowsills.

 Repotting your Orange Tree

 In the first 12 months, your tree will need repotting into a larger container, the best time to do this is usually the spring.
 There aren’t any rules on how big the new pot should be but it’s always best to choose a deep one with drainage holes that will allow to tree roots to grow for at least another 1-2 years.

 Some tips for repotting:

 - We advise that you withhold water for a couple of days in advance to allow the soil to dry out slightly.

 - Loosen the soil around the edge of the pot and pull the tree out by the base of the main stem.